wpxqw/mwqc/docs/README.md

 - **Replace auto-created inquiry cart page**
   - Add *[mwqc_cart]* shortcode to new page.
-  - Go to global settings as described above in "Configure all products" section and select this new page in "Inquiry Cart Page" dropdown.
+  - Go to global settings as described above and select this new page in "Inquiry Cart Page" dropdown.

 ## Inquiry Form
 Any  shortcode-rendered form can be used as inquiry form given that it sends email to you on form submission.